nazarsmith/ppap7856-pythoneers-brigade-prjct/README.md

 - `show-birthday name` - to show birthday associate with the contact;
 - `change-birthday name` - to change the contact's date of birth;
 - `delete-birthday name` - to remove the contact's date of birth;
-- `birthdays` - to show the list of contacts who have a birthday within the following 7 days;
+- `birthdays` - to show a list of contacts with birthdays;

 ### Email
 - `add-email name email` - to add email;